blueprint-data/tap-dune/README.md

    - Create a GitHub release
    - Build and publish to PyPI

+   Note: Only commits following the [Conventional Commits](https://www.conventionalcommits.org/) format will trigger version updates.

 4. After successful release:
    - Create a PR from the release branch to main
    - This PR will contain all the version updates (CHANGELOG.md, version number)
    - Merge to keep main up-to-date with the latest release
+   - Note: Only blueprint-data team members can merge to main

 5. Clean up:
    ```bash